How Much Does a Porch Cost?

 There are various additional costs of building a porch that you may need to consider when planning everything out.

 The illustration below highlights some of these.
-For instance, installing electrial outlets and porch lights cost anywhere between £100 to £800 depending on the size of the new porch extension.
-And while we've incorperated the cost of a front door in our average costs above, you could pay up to £800 for a stylish and high-quality new front door.
+For instance, installing electrical outlets and porch lights cost anywhere between £100 to £800 depending on the size of the new porch extension.
+And while we've incorporated the cost of a front door in our average costs above, you could pay up to £800 for a stylish and high-quality new front door.

-Building a new porch is a time-consuming project, so you’ll want to hire a professional tradesperson or company to carry out the job for you.
+Building a new porch is a time-consuming project, so you’ll want to hire a professional tradesperson or company to carry out the job for you and factor in significant labour costs for the project.

-A professional can discuss everything with you - including the design options, prices involved, and the timescales that you should expect the job to take.
+A professional tradesmen can discuss every aspect of the porch build - including the design options, prices involved, and the timescales that you should expect the job to take.

 Porch builder costs will vary based on the job at hand.
 However, the table below highlights the typical rates that you should expect to pay when hiring different types of tradespeople for a porch extension job.